 One of the key differences of international versus domestic shipping is the requirement of a customs invoice.
-When shipping internationally, there is often confusion regarding the sales receipt invoice and what documentation is needed for customs.
+When shipping internationally, there is often confusion regarding the sales receipt invoice and what documentation is necessary for customs.
 The commercial invoices for international shipping is fundamental.
 To learn about commercial invoices, their purpose, and how to fill them out, keep reading.

 If you plan on expanding your business and shipping internationally, then you're going to need to understand commercial invoices.